sarthakghere/UrlShortener/README.md

 - **Shorten URL**: Generate a short code for a given URL.
 - **Retrieve URL**: Get the original URL from a short code.
-- **Update URL**: Modify the original URL associated with a short code.
+- **Update Shorten URL**: Modify the original URL associated with a short code.
 - **Delete URL**: Remove a short code and its associated URL.
+- **Redirect to Original URL**: Redirects user to the original URL associated with a short code.

 ## Technologies